rvesse/airline/docs/guide/practise/resource-locators.md

 ### JPMS Resource Location

+{% include req-ver.md version="3.0.0" %}

+When running on the Java Module Path resource location is somewhat more complicated as in order for a resource to be accessible to another module like Airline the package in which it is contained **MUST** be declared as `opens` in the `module-info.java` for your module.

+From 3.0.0 onwards a `ModulePathLocator` was added to the core `airline` module so that it can successfully locate resources on the module path when the above conditions are met.

 {% include req-ver.md version="3.0.0" module="airline-jpms-resources" %}

-From 3.0.0 onwards a `JpmsResourceLocator` was added in a separate `airline-jpms-resources` module since it requires additional dependencies.
-This resource locator is capable of locating resources when Airline is run on the Module Path where the stronger encapsulation may make accessing resources via the standard `ClasspathLocator` fail.
+However in some cases this may be insufficient e.g. you want to read a resource from a module whose `module-info.java` you do not control and thus cannot change the `opens` declarations.
+Additionally from 3.0.0 onwards a `JpmsResourceLocator` was added in a separate `airline-jpms-resources` module since it requires additional dependencies.
+This resource locator is capable of locating resources when Airline is run on the Module Path where the stronger encapsulation may make accessing resources via the standard `ClasspathLocator`/`ModulePathLocator` fail.

 Please refer to the [JPMS Notes](jdk.html#jpms) for more information on running Airline in a JPMS context.